WenbinFei/wenbinfei.github.io/toolbox/markdown.md

 -->

 ## Emojis
-Here is the GitHub icon :octocat:
+Here is the GitHub icon `:octocat:` :octocat:
 To see a list of supported images, check out www.emoji-cheat-sheet.com

 ## Note